PrayasJ/PrayasJ.github.io/static/media/GSoC - Week 6.f70eeeffbd653081dc38.md

 )
 ```

-I set `times` in the benchmark to be 5 since each iteration was taking a few minutes to execute.
-I chose not to use the `GARCH` models since they are very slow running models and the benchmarking would take an awful lot of time if I included them.
-(I'll probably test them up later)
+I set `times` in the benchmark to be 5.
+Since each iteration was taking a few minutes to execute, I chose not to use the `GARCH` models since they are very slow running models and the benchmarking would take an awful lot of time if I included them.
+(I'll probably test them out later).

 ```r
 Unit: seconds